McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 - Simply run `mkvtoolnix_merge_mapper.py`, and when prompted on whether you want to automatically mux fonts, input `yes` or `y`.
     - This preference can also be set in the `mkvconfig.json` file

-- The script will only be able to mux fonts that are installed or that are in one of the input mkv files.
+- If you want to mux fonts that aren't installed or in one of the input mkv files, you have to specify their directory in the `additional_fonts_folder` in `mkvconfig`.
+Multiple folders can be specified.

 - I have introduced a feature where a log of FontCollector's activity is generated in the output directory, and all fonts from input mkvs will be copied to a `Fonts` folder.
 This should make it easier to spot and fix errors.
 It can be enabled in `mkvconfig.json`.